Measuring the influence of beliefs in belief networks: Measuring node influence

 \section{Measuring node influence}

 In terms of centrality metrics on social networks, the notion of influence is generally used to represent the node's ability to affect other nodes and is closely connected to important concepts in social sciences such as power, status or prestige.
 More generally, we can say that node centrality determines its influence in terms of connectivity, communicability, and controllability \citep{wanSurveyCentralityMetrics2021}.
 However, before applying the specific centrality metric it is necessary to clarify what node centrality or influence means and represents in a particular context of application \citep{bringmannWhatCentralityMeasures2019}.
 In classical belief systems literature, the influence or centrality of belief was referred to as the role beliefs play in the belief system as a whole \citep{converse1964nature}.
-We could reformulate this idea in network terms and conceptualize influential beliefs as super-mediators \citep{saitoDiscoverySuperMediatorsInformation2010} where influence comes from node's capability to receive information from different nodes and to propagate them to numerous others.
-This means that influential beliefs are driving force of constraint and consistency of the network as they are strongly coupled with their neighboring nodes and they have the ability to directly or indirectly constrain the values of different beliefs throughout the network.
+In network terms, this means that influential beliefs are driving force of constraint and consistency of the network as they are strongly coupled with their neighboring nodes and they have the ability to directly or indirectly constrain the values of different beliefs throughout the network.
 However, having many influential beliefs in a network makes consistent states of the network less likely as mutual constraints impose more narrow choice of consistent belief configurations.